 I came back from San Sebastian in October and immediately began preparing for Sundance.
 It’s funny; when I was first invited to Sundance in 1990 with Johnny Suede my reaction was hesitation.
 At that time Sundance was still considered by some to be the “Granola Festival” because of its affection for films about farmers, harvests and recently divorced Earth mothers.
 Only one year later Sundance had become the most influential and sought after Festival in the US.
 Now, every US distributor goes.
 Every US director with a 3 second film wants to go.
 Every agency and management team sends their legions to Park City, Utah in January to bunk in snow-covered condos and recruit the hottest new talent.
 Success at Sundance literally opens the door to Hollywood and the Festival has had to fight ferociously to maintain its soul.

-Nowhere was that fight more obvious this year than on a stroll down Main Street.
+Nowhere was that fight more obvious on a stroll down Main Street, Park City in January 2006.
 I’d arrived with my wife Jane that morning.
 I was wearing the “Focus On Film” button that had been included in my Welcome package along with the written suggestion to wear it.
-You see, what’s happened is that hundreds of companies now set up boutiques all along Main Street offering free merchandise to people.
+You see, what’s happened is that hundreds of companies now set up boutiques all along Main Street offering free merchandise to Festival People.
 Now, let’s be clear; most of this swag is given to those who need it most, the stars and celebrities who just don’t have time to shop.
-But the frenzy to gather up these gifts grips everybody and apparently they don’t Focus On Film.
+But the frenzy to gather up these gifts grips everybody who doesn't Focus On Film.